Jan21493/Linkplay/Hardware.md

 ```
 Log in with ssh from remote by using username admin, password admin

-I tried to install a sftp server on my Up2Stream device to be able to add the file system via sshfs from my MacBook, but it's not working so far.
+I tried to install a sftp server on my Up2Stream device to be able to add the file system via sshfs from my MacMini, but it's not working so far.
 Here are the commands that I've used:
 ```
 cd ~/Downloads
 curl 'https://archive.openwrt.org/chaos_calmer/15.05.1/ramips/mt7628/packages/packages/openssh-sftp-server_7.1p2-1_ramips_24kec.ipk' -o openssh-sftp-server_7.1p2-1_ramips_24kec.ipk